strangerstudios/pmpro-check-levels/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* Standardizing plugin names and descriptions.

 = .2 =
 * The global $pmpro_check_levels var must be set in another plugin now or uncommented out at the top of the plugin.
 * Removing filters from the pmpro-add-paypal-express plugin so billing fields don't show up on the checkout page for a check level.
 (Thanks, boldfish)